lucadibello/zerotrust-your-home/README.md

 - **make backup**: creates a new incremental backup of the *Docker* volumes and sends it to the S3 bucket.

 - **make restore**: wizard to restore the system from a backup selected by the user from the list of available backups.
 After the backup is performed, it will check the integrity of the restored data to ensure the integrity of the restored data.

+- **make view-backups**: lists all available backups stored in the S3 bucket, showing their ID, date, and size.

 *Note: it is important to note that the **restore** command first shuts down all running Docker containers, then restores the selected backup, and finally restarts all containers to ensure the integrity of the data.*